Sena Takahashi

 Sena Takahashi (高橋星名, Takahashi Sena) is a Japanese figure skater.
-He is a two-time ISU Junior Grand Prix medalist, the 2024–25 Japanese Junior national silver medalist, and the 2022–23 Japanese Advanced Novice national champion.
+He is a five-time ISU Junior Grand Prix medalist and the 2024–25 Japanese Junior national silver medalist.

 Personal life

 Takahashi was born on 29 January 2010, in Kanagawa, Japan.
 As a hobby, he enjoys cooking.

 His figure skating idol is Cha Jun-hwan, who he got to meet at the Japanese ice show, Dreams on Ice, in 2024.

 Career

 Early career

 Takahashi began figure skating in 2014.
 While in attendance at the 2017–18 Japan Championships, Takahashi met Mie Hamada and soon moved from Kanagawa to Takatsuki, Osaka to train under her at the Kansai University Skating Club.

 Takahashi debuted at the 2019–20 Japan Basic Novice Championships, where he finished twenty-seventh.
 Following that season, Hamada moved to Uji, Kyoto to coach at the Kinoshita Academy Kyoto Ice Arena and Takahashi would relocate as well to continue being coached by Hamada.

 Going on to compete at the 2020–21 Japan Basic Novice Championships, Takahashi finished fifth.